JohanVanslembrouck/corolib/examples/clientserver2/README.md

 In the case of timer expiry, the server sends the reply to the client.
 In the case of a "STOP" request, it does not send a reply to the client.

+The client1a application has the same behaviour as the client1 application, but it uses a small loop to have a somewhat smaller program.

 The server2 application has the same behaviour as the server application.
 It is more complicated  because it has split the one_client coroutine of the server application into two coroutines: one_client and an auxiliary coroutine one_client_write_reply.